omkarmagadumdev/react-journey/README.md

 - crossorigin (on script): Tells the browser to load a cross-origin script with CORS (usually as anonymous) so it can fetch from a CDN and report detailed errors without sending credentials.

+- cdn link is not preffered way to bring React & ReactDOM to our project